↑

 Clean Protein Powder

-• Protein powder gets a lot of hate, and I don’t understand why.
+Protein powder often receives a lot of criticism, and I don’t understand why.
 It’s a quick and easy way to get in a boatload of protein!
 You can add it to smoothies and yogurt bowls, make your own protein drinks for on-the-go, mix it into oatmeal, and even add it to baked goods like muffins and pancakes.
 Some have a long list of questionable ingredients, and it took me a long time to find one that tasted great with clean ingredients.
 This is my favorite brand, and they have several different flavors.
 In fact, I hated protein powder until I found this one!

 Greek Yogurt